 A day trip to Himeji Japan (and why you need to visit)

-All Japanese cities are excellent hubs full of exciting restaurants, attractions and shopping opportunities, but some cities happen to have wonders and landmark like no others, and this is the case with Himeji.
-Himeji is a city in the Kansai region of Japan, known for its 17th century Himeji Castle.
-Himeji Castle is the most visited castle in the country, designated a national treasure and a UNESCO world heritage site.
+All Japanese cities are excellent hubs full of exciting restaurants, attractions and shopping opportunities, but some cities happen to have wonders and landmarks like no others, and this is the case with Himeji.

 A brief history of Himeji, Japan